strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/additional-resources/plugins-migration.md

 Upgrading a Strapi v4 plugin to Strapi 5 consists in:

 1. Creating a new empty plugin using the [Plugin SDK](/dev-docs/plugins/development/create-a-plugin).
-2. Move your Strapi v4 code to the corresponding Strapi 5 [plugin structure](/dev-docs/plugins/development/plugin-structure), also considering the changes summarized in this page.
+2. Move your Strapi v4 code to the newly created files in the Strapi 5 [plugin structure](/dev-docs/plugins/development/plugin-structure), also considering the changes summarized in this page.

 ## Back-end changes